JJMugenyi/myndmap/README.md

 ## Features

-- **Personalized AI Assistance**: MyndMap uses advanced AI algorithms to adapt to each user's specific needs, providing tailored strategies and recommendations for improving focus and productivity.
+- **Personalised AI Assistance**: MyndMap uses advanced AI algorithms to adapt to each user's specific needs, providing tailored strategies and recommendations for improving focus and productivity.

 - **ADHD Assessment**: The application includes a comprehensive ADHD assessment based on the DSM-5 criteria.
 Users can complete the assessment to gauge the severity of their struggles and receive personalised recommendations.